tesseract-ocr/tessdoc/TestingTesseract.md

 ## Introduction

-Nick White forked a repository of the ISRI OCR evaluation tools to make them work easily with UTF-8, and included some helper scripts.
+Nick White had forked a repository of the ISRI OCR evaluation tools to make them work easily with UTF-8, and included some helper scripts.

 ```
 git clone https://ancientgreekocr.org/ocr-evaluation-tools.git